Allegheny-Computer-Science-312-F2020/lab03/README.md

-# cs312-F2020-lab02-starter
+# cs312-F2020-lab03-starter

 Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter files for Lab 2 in Computer Science 312.

 ## Introduction
-You are to build a database using protein data.
-Your report will be written in a Markdown file, `writing/queries.md` and your source code to build the database (not the data and the base itself) will be stored in the file `src/proteinBase-build.txt` in your repository.
-Your data files will be stored in `src/data`. __Only your build file and your responses to the lab's questions will be graded.
-The instructor will not be grading the submitted database file and the data files.__

-A carefully formatted assignment sheet for this project provides more details about the steps that you should take to complete this assignment.
+You are to build a database using protein data which is based on the database that you built for your previous lab.
+Please see assignment sheet for details and ask questions as necessary.

 ## Learning